davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

 > 📘
 >
-> Core Lightning also support IPv4/6 address discovery behind NAT routers.
+> Palladium Lightning also support IPv4/6 address discovery behind NAT routers.

 For this to work you need to forward the default TCP port 9735 to your node.
 In this case you don't need TOR to punch through your firewall.
 IP discovery is only active if no other addresses are announced.
 This usually has the benefit of quicker and more stable connections but does not
 offer additional privacy.